chaaz/versio/docs/reference.md

     providing this will result in no tags being written.
 Using the empty string "" will use tags with no prefix.
 Each project's tag prefix, if any, must be unique.
+  - `tag_prefix_separator`: (optional, defaults to "-") The
+    separator used between the tag prefix and the version number when generating the full tag for this project.
+In the above example, the first project's version tags would look like `proj1/v1.2.3`.
   - `subs`: If provided, allows a project to be subdivided into "major" versions, each in its own subdirectory.
 See [Major Subdirectories](./subs.md) for more info on this feature.